Snap-on Full Mouth Implants

-- snap on over dentures are removable – being removable can be an advantage.
-The can be easily cleaned because they can be removed, cleaned and re-inserted.
-Permanent All on 4 and other permanent full mouth implant teeth need to be cleaned in the mouth.
-Bridges require special floss and brushes.
-If a piece of food gets stuck under an implant bridge, it can be irritating and difficult to remove.
+- Snap-on over dentures are removable – being removable can be an advantage.
+They can be easily cleaned because they can be removed, cleaned and re-inserted.
+Permanent dentures and other fixed full mouth implant teeth need to be cleaned in the mouth.
+For cleaning and maintenance, bridges require special floss, brushes or water picks.
+If a piece of food gets stuck under a fixed bridge, it can be irritating and difficult to remove.

 - Dentures cost less to make than other full mouth implant options

-- Implant affordable dentures require fewer mouth implants and less jaw bone
+- Implant dentures require fewer implants, less jaw bone and are less expensive

 - Implant dentures are quite stable and if made properly, will not come dislodged during chewing and mastication